andrewchambers/bupstash/README.md

 Bupstash was designed to have:

-- Efficient deduplication - Bupstash can store hundreds of encrypted directory snapshots using a fraction of the space encrypted tarballs would require.
+- Efficient deduplication - Bupstash can store thousands of encrypted directory snapshots using a fraction of the space encrypted tarballs would require.

 - Strong privacy - Data is encrypted client side and the repository never needs has access to the decryption keys.